Last updated on June 17, 2025

 Tasigur, the Golden Fang

 Tasigur, the Golden Fang is a personal favorite in my play group, and for good reason.
-In a format where you have access to tons of fetch lands and early spells, Tasigur can easily be an infinite mana outlet in the command zone that costs only to play.
+In a format where you have access to tons of fetch lands and early spells, Tasigur can easily become an infinite mana outlet in the command zone that costs only to play.
 This heavily influences how the deck is built since the goal is often to resolve something that flips your deck, like Doomsday, or that generates infinite mana and combos off using Tasigur’s ability.

 You’ll usually see Tasigur lists heavily relying on Birthing Pod or cards with similar effects like Food Chain.
 The strategy offers rapid acceleration plus ample graveyard resources that can be used to cast a discounted commander or eventually be brought back with that commander’s ability.